tsuru/tsuru/docs/faq.rst

 it writes the variables and its values on a file on the application's unit, called apprc.
 This file watched by a circus plugin, writen by Tsuru developers.
 When circus finds a change in that file, it reloads the application environment variables, adding the recently added envvars.
 But you don't need to know that to use environment variables on Tsuru, everything is transparent for the end user, as you'll experience.
+When you bind your application into a service, most likely you'll need to communicate with that service in some way.
+Services can export environment variables by telling Tsuru what they need, so whenever you bind your application with a service, its api can return environment variables for Tsuru to export on your application's units.

 How does the quota system works?
 ================================